sonic-pi-net/sonic-pi/etc/doc/tutorial/en/04-Randomisation.md

 ## rand_i

-Similar to the relationship between `rrand_i` and `rrand`, `rand_i` will return a whole number between 0 and the max value you specify.
+Similar to the relationship between `rrand_i` and `rrand`, `rand_i` will return a random whole number between 0 and the max value you specify.

 ## dice